All Humans Are Welcome Here!

 Backpacking the Kokopelli Trail – Part 1

 In the spring of 2019, I solo backpacked (self-supported) from Loma, Colorado to Moab, Utah on the Kokopelli Trail.
 Given it was a relatively high snow year and the wet weather forecast, this was sorta dumb.
 But I was determined to hike “the entire Colorado Plateau” after a geologist friend asked about the Hayduke.
 He was driving me to Vegas so I could pick up a rental car in 2016, just before the first time I hiked it.
 He seemed to challenge me when he said: “Why would the Hayduke not cover the entire Plateau?”
-I am not sure he was exactly throwing down that gauntlet, but that’s how I took it, and even after having hiked the Hayduke twice,… continue reading
+I am not sure he was exactly throwing down that gauntlet, but that’s how I took it, and even after having hiked the Hayduke twice, once in each direction, I decided to put together my own hiking route which stretched the entire Plateau.
+I mapped continue reading…

 A man and his motorbike in Alabama Hills, with snowy Sierra in background